 Try to create as many positive referrals as possible on different platforms.
 This allows your business to get found more quickly online.
 Google reviews, Facebook reviews, Instagram referrals and so on: they all get your company brand out there.

 Online advertising is a good way to build traffic to your website when you’ve just set up your company.
 Getting paid advertisements on sites like Facebook, Instagram, Google… is another great way to make customers notice your brand and click through to your website.

 Repeat after us: reviews are the way to go!
 It’s important to keep your customers happy and reviews can give you immediate feedback.
 Some of your reviews will be immediately actionable: if a customer is unhappy because the food was cold when he got it, you might want to do something about your packaging.
-If someone commented they thought the salad had too much dressing, you may want to consider putting your condiment in a separate compartment.
+If someone commented they thought the salad had too much dressing, you may want to consider putting your condiments in a separate compartment.

 What your customers say about you online matters to your potential customers.
 Therefore, it’s important to reply to your reviews – especially if it’s a bad one.
 Replying the customer, explaining what went wrong or just letting them know you’ll do your best to do better next time, can really let your (potential) customers know your business really cares about its clients.